 Thinking of Kathleen, my father’s only aunt, fills me with a mixture of happiness and sadness.
 I never got to meet her, but my Dad has such fond memories of her.
 A loving, kind woman who died far too soon.

-My Dad always told me that Sarah and Harry had longed for a little girl, and so after having five boys they decided to adopt a daughter.
+My Dad always told me that Sarah and Harry had longed for a little girl, and so after having several boys they decided to adopt a daughter.
 It is a little surprising as they were both in their 50s by the time they adopted Kath, who was about 18 months old when she was taken into the Griffiths family in around 1934.

 She ended up with the nickname Dora.
 She and my grandfather were quite close.
 She seemed like a happy child.